SaraPandolfi/BM_cell_classification/README.md

     - dataset.py - module to create the train and test dataset from specific folders
     - model.py - module to create and train the model
     - evaluate.py - module to evaluate the trained model by the classification report of sklearn
-    - config.ini - configuration file to use by configparser
+    - config.json - configuration file to use by configparser
 - `tests/` - test routine, one per each module, with own parameters file

 Due to the large amount of data stored in this dataset, only 1000 images from each of the four classes mentioned above have been used for the training and validation of the network, while a total of 100 images, equally subdivided between the classes have been used to evaluate the classification performed.
 The folders, subfolders and IDs are stored in the file *images_IDs*.